Knokd/docs.knokd.com/README.md

 **To create the pull request:**

 - You can "mention" co-workers you would like to have review, or make aware of, your changes by typing the `@` key to see a list within your organization.
-If you know their GitHub handle, you can type that in, e.g. `@dtKinger`.
+If you know their GitHub handle, you can type that in, e.g. `@andrewpaliga`.
-- **Add a description** of your changes, gives rationale if it's a significant change contentious topic.
+- **Add a description** of your changes, give rationale if it's a significant change contentious topic.
-- The description box supports markdown syntax, same as the `page.md` files, or you can use the rich text editor option to format your pull request description.
+- The description box supports markdown syntax, same as the `page.mdx` files, or you can use the rich text editor option to format your pull request description.
 - When satisfied with your work, click **Create pull request**.

 Later, when a pull request is accepted and "Merged", it will become part of the live code base, and Vercel will automatically re-build and re-deploy the site in about 2 minutes.